Victoria in March 2026

 Notes

-The Monthly climate summary, generally published on the first working day of each month, lists the main features of the weather in Victoria using the most timely and accurate information available on the date of publication; it will generally not be updated.
-More extensive discussion of significant weather events, along with later information and data that has had greater opportunity for quality control, will be presented in the Monthly Weather Review.
+The Monthly climate summary, usually published in the first week of the following month, lists the main features of the weather in Victoria using the most timely and accurate information available on the date of publication; it will generally not be updated.

-This statement has been prepared based on information available at 1 pm on Thursday 1 June 2023.
+This statement has been prepared based on information available on Thursday 2 April 2026.
 Some checks have been made on the data, but it is possible that results will change as new information becomes available.

 The median is sometimes more representative than the mean of long-term average rain.